 “My Snapchat poppin' girl yo Snapchat poppin'?”

 Though we are all for making your unsubscribe page a nice place to land on, in an ideal world your newsletter subscribers don’t even get there in the first place.
-Here are some best practices to avoid and manage unsubscribes.
+Here are some unsubscribe page best practices to maintain a healthy unsubscribe rate.

-It seems like a no-brainer, but are all your emails really valuable for the reader?
+It seems like a no-brainer, but are all your email messages really valuable for the reader?
 Google any email unsubscribe study and you’ll find that the number 1 reason people unsubscribe is “Too many emails.”
 Be picky with your email content and skip a newsletter if you’ve got nothing valuable to share.
+Experiment to find the perfect email frequency that works for your audience.
 This way, readers will keep their interest and stay away from the no-go zone.